frederikgramkortegaard/sanitara/README.md

 ## Documentation
 After running the service, as mentioned [here](#run_service).
 It's as simple as navigating to `http://127.0.0.1:8000/docs` to see the documentation as provided by [swagger](https://swagger.io)

-### Heuristics
-For an in-depth explanation of which heuristics we use, and how they work.
-Take a look at [heuristics.md](./heuristics.md)

-### The Models
-A large part of sanitation comes from heuristics, however.
-We've also developed a model using sklearn to predict how child-friendly a website will be, based on its url.

-To see detailed metrics and in-depth explanations of how the models are built.
-Take a look at [models.md](./models.md)